elp192/Data-Analysis-of-the-Company/README.md

 In the following created tables determining the eligible employees for retirement and participation in the mentorship program are demonstrated.

 **Retirement titles table** (Figure 2):<br>
-- This table is created by merging the employees and title tables (using INNER JOIN).<br>
+- This table is created by merging the employees and title tables (using INNER JOIN statement).<br>
 - This table provides the employees' information who will be retired in the upcoming years (employees born between 1-1-1952 and 31-12-1955).<br>
 - This table consists of 133777 rows and 6 columns.<br>
 - Some employees have more than one job title because of changing the job position during years.